- On This Page

 Close Outlook and then open it again, logging in with your UW Exchange user name in the format firstname.lastname@example.org.
 Your password is the one associated with your UW NetID.

-If you have trouble logging in through Outlook, try using Outlook Web App using the following URL:
+- Connect to UW Exchange through Outlook Web App using the following URL:

-If you can log in using Outlook Web App but not Outlook, try re-creating your Outlook profile.
-Email firstname.lastname@example.org for assistance.
+If you can log in using Outlook Web App but not Outlook, try re-creating your profile.

 If you use a smartphone to access your UW Exchange account, you will need to delete and re-create your profile.
-For more information on setting up your phone, see the Microsoft instructions or email firstname.lastname@example.org for assistance.
+See Re-creating Your Exchange Profile.

 Subscribe to the MSCA-testing Mailman list to report problems, ask questions, and see other users’ feedback.